zaraburton/Automated-eWaste-Unscrewing-Control-System/README.md

 ## Credits
-- Group project partners Nathan Wooster, who worked on the vision system ([LinkedIn](https://www.linkedin.com/in/nathanwooster/), [GitHub](https://github.com/NWooster)) & Will Smy who worked on the end-effector.
+- Group project partners: Nathan Wooster, who worked on the vision system ([LinkedIn](https://www.linkedin.com/in/nathanwooster/), [GitHub](https://github.com/NWooster)) & Will Smy who worked on the end-effector.
 - Project supervisors Mervyn White at the University of Bristol & Dr Alexi Winters at the AMRC